This Handbook contains everything you need to know about this Secret Compass Epic expedition to Madagascar.

 DIAHORREA TABLETS: Immodium

-DIORALYTE SACHETS OR SIMILAR REHYDRATION PACKS: Nuun or Zero tablets are great and much cheaper than Dioralyte, make sure you get the caffeine-free ones.
+DIORALYTE SACHETS OR SIMILAR REHYDRATION PACKS: Nuun or Zero tablets are great and much cheaper than Dioralyte (which doesn’t make much volume), make sure you get the caffeine-free ones.
 2 tubes of Nuun will be a good amount.

 PIRITON TABLETS (for allergies)